negarbaharmand/negarspages/_posts/2023-10-25-spring-data.md

 However, sometimes we need to go beyond the basics and retrieve data in more specific ways.
 That's where crafting custom queries comes into play.
 Spring Data JPA provides us with the flexibility to express our unique data retrieval needs and empowers us to create custom query methods.

-#### Let's explore a few examples:

-Creating a Custom Query
+#### Here we have an example:

 Suppose you want to find students whose first name matches a provided value.
-With the JpaRepository, it's as straightforward as defining a method in your repository interface:
+With the JpaRepository, it's as straightforward as defining a method in the repository interface:

 ```Java
 List<Student> findByFirstName(String firstName);